Linguistic Ecosystems and the Creation

 This post was written by Chris Rogers, a Humanities Center faculty fellow.

 The first time I wanted to learn another language was because a new student, Edgar, had moved from Mexico into my fourth-grade classroom in Southern California.
 I asked my dad to teach me how to introduce myself to Edgar in Spanish (my dad had served a Spanish-speaking mission in Peru and Ecuador).
-This wouldn’t be my first interaction with Edgar—I had already met, talked (in English), and played with him (I remember tag being a favorite on the playground at the time).
+This wouldn’t be my first interaction with Edgar—I had already talked with him (in English) and played with him (I remember tag being a favorite on the playground at the time).
 But I wanted to interact with Edgar in his native language.
 I learned “Hola, soy Chris” and committed it to memory, practicing it multiple times as I prepared for school, on the bus, and while the teacher was taking roll.
 Finally, after what I remember being an especially loathsome lesson on multiplication, it was time for recess.
 We all ran to the playground, and I immediately sought out Edgar.

 “Hi, Chris.”
 Edgar was already in a group of other kids playing tag.